New York Court Records

 What to Expect in a New York Traffic Court?

 After pleading not guilty to a traffic ticket online, in person, or by mail, the DMV TVB office or Traffic Court will set a trial date and time.
 If you contest a traffic ticket in New York City, a DMV Administrative Law Judge (ALJ) will hear your case.
-This is an experienced attorney versed in the state’s Vehicle and Traffic Law and in the employ of the state.
+This is an experienced attorney versed in the state's Vehicle and Traffic Law and is employed by the state.
 An ALJ hearing a TVB ticket case has the power to:

-- Decide the outcome of a traffic case i.e. whether you are guilty or not
+- Decide the outcome of a traffic case, i.e., whether you are guilty or not guilty

 - Set a fine for the guilty party